 Slovenia has as well many beautiful caves.

-Montenegro is another country created after Yugoslavia broke up.
+Montenegro is another young country created after Yugoslavia broke up.
 It is a small country with amazing coastlines including Kotor Bay (Boka Bay) with its Venetian-style architecture, and the Bay of Kotor with 18th-century forts its one of the most beautiful places in Europe and makes perfect holiday destinations

 Montenegro Capital – Podgorica